 While you can use backup software to save your work, this will only save your files and folders.
 If you also want to back up your applications and your computer registry, in order to restore a complete and working version of your operating system, you will need to use disk cloning software.

-Cloning a harddrive allows you to make a full and faithful copy of it, so that in the event that the original harddrive fails you can swap it out for the clone.
+The ideal disk cloning software will allow you to easily copy your entire hard drive, regardless as to whether it's a traditional SATA or more recent SSD, and make a full and faithful copy of it.
+That way, in the event that the original hard drive fails you can swap it out for the clone.
 This helps avoid the need to completely reinstall system software and copy across all data, allowing you to continue to work much more quickly.